isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Admissions FAQs.md

 ##### **5\.
 What supporting documents do i need to submit to NUS High School?
 In what format should the documents be?**

-The shortlisted Year 1 applicants and all Year 3 applicants are to submit the following scanned documents in Jpeg or Pdf format&nbsp;before attending the selection camp / interview respectively.&nbsp;

-1\.
-P5 to P6 level equivalent report books (for Year 1 applicants who are from Non-Singapore Mainstream Schools only) / P6 to Sec 2 report books (for all Year 3 applicants)<br>
+For Year 1 applicants who are from Non-Singapore Mainstream Schools only: P5 to P6 level equivalent report books and Mathematics and Science related accomplishments, such as certificates and awards (optional).

-2\.
-Mathematics and Science related accomplishments, such as certificates and awards (optional)<br>
+For all Year 3 applicants: P6 to Sec 2 report books and Mathematics and Science related accomplishments, such as certificates and awards (optional).

 ##### **6\.
 Does NUS High School admit students via DSA sports talents?**